remlapmot/mrrobust/README.md

  - `mrmedian` and `mrmedianobs` implement the unweighted, weighted, and penalized weighted median IV estimators robust to 50% invalid instruments in Bowden et al., Gen Epi, 2016 <http://dx.doi.org/10.1002/gepi.21965>.
 Use `mrmedian` with summary data and `mrmedianobs` with individual level data.

+ - `mreggerplot` implements a scatter plot with fitted line (either from IVW, MR-Egger, or weighted median estimators) and confidence interval.

 Installation
 ============